rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-post-order.md

 1  1  1  1  3  5  1  2  9 - len, node.len           f   g
 ```

+Note that no pseudocode for the reversed versions will be provided.

 <!-- ======================================================================= -->
 ## encoding - TODO